Preparing for Work

 Leadership and Management Skills

-- MGT 331 Concepts of Management (Prereq admitted to SCB or by permit): The management process through an examination of its functions of planning, organizing, motivating, and controlling work, and work performance in a business organization.
-Theoretical concepts and applications through the use of selected case materials.
+- MGT 331 Managing People and Organizations (Prereq admitted to SCB or by permit): Explore the management process through an examination of its functions of planning, organizing, motivating, and controlling work and work performance in a business organization.
+Students learn about theoretical concepts and applications through the use of selected case materials.

 - MGT 345 Team Building (Prereq admitted to SCB or by permit): A class which integrates theory and application by teaching students how to be effective members of a work team.
 Emphasis on both logical and creative problem solving.
 Dynamics and processes within teams serve as the focus of analysis, learning, and practice.